What’s in This Article

 Major Shareholders of Global X Airlines

 Global Crossing Airlines Group Inc. is the principal entity behind the airline and holds a major stake in its shares, giving it heavy influence over route planning, fleet management, and financial strategy.
-The leadership team at Global Crossing Airlines Group includes seasoned professionals with extensive experience in aviation management, which enhances the airline’s credibility in the market.
-Chris Jamroz serves as Executive Chairman and Ryan Goepel as President and CFO, both playing central roles in guiding the company’s direction.
+The leadership team at Global Crossing Airlines Group includes seasoned professionals with extensive experience in aviation management, which strengthens the airline’s credibility in the market.
+Chris Jamroz serves as Executive Chairman and Ryan Goepel as President and Chief Financial Officer (CFO), both playing central roles in guiding the company’s direction.

 Minority Shareholders of Global X Airlines